Meng Jianzhu: Politburo and Central Political and Legal Affairs Commission

 Meng became a member of the Politburo of the Chinese Communist Party in November 2012, following the 18th Party Congress.
 He succeeded Zhou as Secretary of the Central Political and Legal Affairs Commission.
 However, the commission's powers and autonomy was significantly curbed during Meng's term as a result of the consolidation of power around the central authority of Party general secretary Xi Jinping.
 In December 2012, he was succeeded by Guo Shengkun as Minister of Public Security.
 In January 2013, Meng announced that his commission would begin work on abolishing the "re-education through labour" system, which has been widely criticized internationally.
 This was further cemented at the third plenary session of the 18th Central Committee held in November 2013.
 The implementation of the policy was largely completed by the end of that year.
 Meng also criticized the interference of local party authorities, specifically the Political and Legal Affairs Commissions at the local or provincial government level for the practice of interference in individual court cases, compromising the integrity of judicial independence.

 While his predecessor Zhou Yongkang underwent investigation for corruption and other offenses in 2014, Meng remained untouched by the scandal despite having served under Zhou for five years as public security minister due to the bad relationship and clashes between Zhou and Meng.
 Other former subordinates of Zhou in the ministry, such as former deputy minister Li Dongsheng, were detained for investigation.

-Meng retired from Politburo and Political and Legal Affairs Commission after the 19th Party Congress in October 2017, which Guo Shengkun succeed Meng's position as Secretary of Political and Legal Affairs Commission.
+Meng retired from Politburo and Political and Legal Affairs Commission after the 19th Party Congress in October 2017, when Guo Shengkun succeeded to Meng's position as Secretary of Political and Legal Affairs Commission.